suthyscott/hypothesis-testing-prep/README.md

 ## Questions for feedback and reflection
 - Were there any specific opportunities for student engagement/clarification that I missed?
+- If you were a student, would you have felt comfortable asking a question?
+- How was the pace of the lesson?

+Feedback:
+- Good baseline expectations
+- Speed and clarity good
+- Short goals
+- Good content transitions
+- Implementation of feedback
+- using the student's feedback

+- Add some community building
+- activating prior knowledge
+- More visual cues
+    - Add specific questions
+    - add examples to slides

 ## Other questions:
 - How much of the curriculum that I would be teaching is business concepts vs software concepts?
 - Is there a specific stack taught within the bootcamp?
 What is it?
+- how do you recruit/find students?